 Cisco uses the term interface to refer to physical ports on an IOS device.
-Interfaces can be configured with different settings, depending on the type of the interface and whether you are configuring an interface on a router or on a switch.
-For example, the Cisco 7201 Router has four GE physical ports (image source: Cisco):
+Interfaces can be configured with different settings, depending on the type of the interface and whether you are configuring an interface on a router or a switch.
+Let’s look at the Cisco 1841 router as an example:

-To display the router interfaces in IOS, use the show ip int brief command from the privileged exec mode:
+To display basic information about the device interfaces in IOS, use the show ip interface brief command from the privileged exec mode.
+This is one of the most commonly used commands on Cisco devices:

 In the output above we can see that this router has 2 physical interfaces – FastEthernet0/0 and FastEthernet0/1.